GamesCreed

 Age Of Empires IV

-Instead, they can pack their buildings, the camp if you will, and are free to roam and settle in a new place in search of better resources or a better tactical position.
+Instead, they can pack their buildings, the camp, if you will, and are free to roam and settle in a new place in search of better resources or a better tactical position.
 This is a stroke of genius and makes you wonder what could have happened if Relic had played it a little bit less safe with the general gameplay.

 Graphically, you get the best of both worlds in the Age of Empires IV.
 The game is packed with cinematics in which you get to know the history of the battle that’s about to take place.
 As if it were a documentary, you get beautiful real-world shots of historical places and mix them with a brief history class on tactics, technology, or just a sense of how the world is now compared to how it was in the past.

-It’s really awesome, and more games should incorporate that sense of cinematography in their cutscenes.
+It’s awesome, and more games should incorporate that sense of cinematography in their cutscenes.
 On the other hand, the game gets the short straw in terms of graphical advancements; Age of Empires IV gets a little.

 Yes, it is a juggernaut compared to its predecessors, but it seems lackluster if compared to games of the Total War series in terms of graphical achievements, details, and overall scope.
 However, this is obviously by design.
-The fact that the game includes a minimum specs mode tells you that the studio wanted to create an experience accessible to everyone, even those players who still boot their old PC to play Age of Empires 2 via LAN parties.
+The fact that the game includes a minimum specs mode tells you that the studio wanted to create an experience accessible to everyone, even those players who still boot up their old PC to play Age of Empires 2 via LAN parties.

 The game is not demanding at all, and it welcomes all kinds of gamers who are not at all deterred from getting on such a game because of technical limitations.
 And this is another stroke of genius on their part.